 Do you want a credit-builder account that reports on-time payments but doesn’t require upfront cash?
 Then Self may be a good fit.

 Finally, do you have trouble sticking to a budget and want a more solid structure to get yourself to save?
 You could definitely get this through Self — as long as you’re willing to take on the risk that comes with any type of loan.

-When thinking about whether or not Self is right for you, it’s also wise to consider your other options.
+When thinking about whether Self is right for you, it’s also wise to consider your other options.

 Getting a Secured Credit Card

 So if you have some upfront cash (usually starting around $500) that you don’t need as an emergency fund, you can use a secured credit card to make a small purchase each month.
 Then, pay off the balance in full to avoid interest, and you still get those payments reported to the credit bureau.

 Using a Cosigner

 Building credit, either from past troubles or from scratch, can be accomplished with a solid strategy.
 Consider your personal needs to decide whether a credit-builder loan from Self is right for you.
 It could be ideal if you want to build your payment history without much upfront cash.